 Interscholastic sports are the focus of the NJ Concussion Law, which requires that school districts have a district-wide concussion policy.

-– Sometimes student athletes may high symptoms in order to get back to their sport
+– Sometimes student athletes may hide symptoms in order to get back to their sport.

-– The play cannot return to sports until a physician states that there is no concussion or the concussion has resolved.
+– The player cannot return to sports until a physician states that there is no concussion or the concussion has resolved.

-– Prior to return to sports the player must attend a full day of normal school activities without having any cognitive or physical symptoms.
+– Prior to beginning the Return to Play Protocol, the player must attend a full day of normal school activities without having any cognitive or physical symptoms.

-– The player must complete the Return to Play protocol and be cleared by a physician before participating in practice or competition.
+– The player must complete the Return to Play Protocol.

 – Monitor for worsening symptoms in the immediate hours and days after the concussive event.